zjw49246/production-stack/src/vllm_router/README.md

     --static-backends "http://localhost:9001,http://localhost:9002,http://localhost:9003" \
     --static-models "facebook/opt-125m,meta-llama/Llama-3.1-8B-Instruct,facebook/opt-125m" \
     --static-aliases "gpt4:meta-llama/Llama-3.1-8B-Instruct" \
+    --static-model-types "chat,chat,chat" \
+    --static-backend-health-checks \
     --engine-stats-interval 10 \
     --log-stats \
     --routing-logic roundrobin
 ```

+## Backend health checks

+By enabling the `--static-backend-health-checks` flag, **vllm-router** will send a simple request to
+your LLM nodes every minute to verify that they still work.
+If a node is down, it will output a warning and exclude the node from being routed to.

+If you enable this flag, its also required that you specify `--static-model-types` as we have to use
+different endpoints for each model type.

+> Enabling this flag will put some load on your backend every minute as real requests are send to the nodes
+> to test their functionality.

 ## Dynamic Router Config